 What is a "known program issue"?

 This is an issue that the Virginia Tax Department and the e-File vendor are working together to address.
 This is an issue with the Fillable Forms Program as opposed to a specific action done by customers (missing data, missing checkbox, etc.).
-This section will be updated on a regular basis.

 What about other issues and reject reasons?